that build sticky webs as their homes

 and cause deaths.

 Here in the Philippines,

 kids gather spiders for fun

 just like cocks that fight during a match.

-Two spiders are placed in a stick
+Two spiders are placed on a stick

-and enabled to face each other in a brutal fight
+to face each other in a brutal fight

 where one can be wrapped in a web